-Over time, technological developments might allow greater numbers of Customers to reduce or avoid 2016A Restructuring Charges, which may reduce the total number of Customers paying the 2016A Restructuring Charges and change the relative amounts of 2016A Restructuring Charges on such Customers, all of which would increase the amount and share of 2016A Restructuring Charges billed to the remaining Customers.
-Such increase may reduce the collectability of the 2016A Restructuring Charges.
+Over time, technological developments might allow greater numbers of Customers to reduce or avoid 2017 Restructuring Charges, which may reduce the total number of Customers paying the 2017 Restructuring Charges and change the relative amounts of 2017 Restructuring Charges on such Customers, all of which would increase the amount and share of 2017 Restructuring Charges billed to the remaining Customers.
+Such increase may reduce the collectability of the 2017 Restructuring Charges.

 LIPA's tariff provides for net metering of certain residential and nonresidential customer-generators of renewable power, such as solar, wind, farm waste, micro-combined heat and power, fuel cells, micro-hydroelectric and hybrids.
-See "THE FINANCING ORDER - Collection of 2016A Restructuring Charges; Nonbypassability."
-Subject to the limitations imposed by the Securitization Law (including the State Pledge) and other applicable law, the Authority may from time to time increase the net billing limitation or make other changes to its tariff that could result in an increase in the amount of the 2016A Restructuring Charges that would have to be billed per kilowatt hour.
-Over time, net metering could reduce the total number of Customers paying the 2016A Restructuring Charges and change the relative amounts of 2016A Restructuring Charges on such Customers, all of which would increase the amount and share of 2016A Restructuring Charges.
+See "THE FINANCING ORDER - Collection of 2017 Restructuring Charges; Nonbypassability."
+Subject to the limitations imposed by the Securitization Law (including the State Pledge) and other applicable law, the Authority has from time to time increased the net billing limitation and may in the future make other changes to its tariff that could impact the amount of the 2017 Restructuring Charges that would have to be billed per kilowatt hour.
+The PSC commenced a proceeding to identify changes to the methodology for compensating customergenerators of renewable power so as to limit the loss of delivery revenue from such transactions.
+The Authority intends to make comparable changes to its tariff.
+Nevertheless, over time, net metering could reduce the total number of Customers paying the 2017 Restructuring Charges and change the relative amounts of 2017 Restructuring Charges on such Customers, all of which would increase the amount and share of 2017 Restructuring Charges billed to the paying Customers.
+Such increase may reduce the collectability of the 2017 Restructuring Charges.